nebari-dev/nebari-docs/docs/docs/how-tos/nebari-azure.md

 ---
 id: nebari-azure
-title: How to deploy Nebari on Azure
+title: Deploy Nebari on Azure
 description: A basic overview of how to deploy Nebari on Azure
 ---

+## Introduction

 This guide is to help first-time users set up an Azure account specifically for the purpose of using and deploying Nebari at a production scale.
 In this guide we will walk you through the following steps: